Gminlend/virovita-vvt-xrpl-token/README.md

 VVT (Virovita Token) is a decentralized utility token built on the XRP Ledger (XRPL), designed to power next-generation telehealth services through the Virovita platform.
 It facilitates secure, transparent, and efficient payment and data exchange across AI diagnostics, drone-based health services(patent pending), biometric integration, and global digital health access.

 ## Purpose
-This repository includes configution,scripts, and documentation related to the creation, issuance, and managementof the Virovita token or VVT on the XRP Ledger, aligned with Virovita HealthGlobal's mission to transform global healthcare access.
+This repository includes configuration,scripts, and documentation related to the creation, issuance, and management of the Virovita token or VVT on the XRP Ledger, aligned with Virovita HealthGlobal's mission to transform global healthcare access.

 ## Features